- Twentieth-Century Alchemists, The New Yorker, by Sam Kean

 Chymistry of Isaac Newton

-A major part of the Chymistry of Isaac Newton Project is the recreation of Newton’s chymical experiments.
+A major part of the Chymistry of Isaac Newton Project is the reconstruction of Newton’s chymical experiments.
 I had the opportunity to spend several summers wrestling with Newton’s handwritten alchemical texts in order to find a comparable modern laboratory protocol.
 I tried my hand at making multiple chymical products described by Newton, and several times was lucky enough to find success.
 For instance, I utilized Newton’s methods for making mineral acids.
 Here are photos from several such experiments.

 These images (click any to begin a slide show with captions) show the creation of Aqua Fortis (~ mostly nitric acid):

 Likewise, I attempted to make what Newton appears to describe as a Copper Regulus: